galahad-creative/idle-mmo-wiki/en/character/membership.md

-# Membership
+## Membership

-Membership in IdleMMO is a completely optional subscription that enhances every character on an account.
+Membership in IdleMMO is an optional subscription that enhances every character on your account.
 It's designed to be fair and balanced, offering modest benefits that provide a slight edge without being game-changing over time.
 #### Membership Benefits

 Subscribers enjoy the following perks across all characters: